 More Personal Time

 Workers are also interested in having some more time to spend on their personal lives.
-Twenty-two percent would leave work earlier if they could save time with automation, and 15% would take a longer lunch break.
-About 10% of information workers surveyed would spend some of the time they got back online for personal reasons, such as shopping and social media.
+Twenty-two percent would leave work earlier if they could save time with automation, and 15 percent would take a longer lunch break.
+About 10 percent of information workers surveyed would spend some of the time they got back online for personal reasons, such as shopping and social media.

 Workers taking time for themselves can also be a good thing for businesses.
 Taking time to relax, unplug, and cultivate a rich life outside of work can help prevent burnout and keep information workers inspired to stay passionate about their work.